KOLASINO/GITJenkins/README.md

 #dockerfile
 This is a test file
-i hope you work well
+i hope you work well today